SUSE-Developer-Community/sandbox-welcome-content/content/quickstart.md

     weight: 50
 ---

 You can access your SUSE Cloud Application Developer Sandbox via the Cloud Foundry command line interface or via the Stratos Web interface.
-Your username and password are what you privided when creating your sandbox account.
+Your username and password are what you provided when creating your sandbox account.
 If you need to change your password, follow [these instructions](/password/).

 ## CLI access